Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/9-Cryptography_In_Context/Cryptography_In_Context_slides.md

 ## Timing Attacks

-A timing attack can be possible if any of the following<br> depend on the contents of a secret:
+A timing attack can be possible if any of the following<br/> depend on the contents of a secret:

 <pba-flex center>